 These are self-supporting literature units designed to last 8 to 10 weeks.
 Assignments can be used exclusively at school or done in combination with homework.
-These are perfect for use in home schools, small groups or whole classes.
+These are designed for use in small groups, whole classes, or home schooling environments.

 Volume 1: Fairie Tales